ecoseminar/Ecoseminar_Aut24/README.md

 During ecoseminar: We'll further explore the features of GitHub and practice their use.

-The lesson focuses of using GitHub in the browser, but if you want to get stated installing Git and get it working smoothly with GitHub and R this is a [good resource](https://happygitwithr.com/)
+The lesson focuses on using GitHub in the browser, but if you want to get stated installing Git and get it working smoothly with GitHub and R this is a [good resource](https://happygitwithr.com/)

 ### Week 5, 10/25: [Team culture](https://openscapes.github.io/series/core-lessons/team-culture.html)